Steel-Ricciotti/Steel-Ricciotti/README.md

 -->

-- 🔭 I’m currently working on an Enterprise Implementation of SAP S4 at Enbridge Gas and a Bachelor of Computer Science Degree at the University of WIndsor.
+- 🔭 I’m currently working on an Enterprise Implementation of SAP S4 at Enbridge Gas and a Bachelor of Computer Science Degree at the University of Windsor.
 - 🌱 Currently learning React
 - 💬 Ask me about: Python, SAP, Data Integrations, Azure, SQL Server
 ### 📫 How to reach me